Protect Your Property from Natural Disasters

 Consider stopping some bills immediately.
 For example, you can contact your utility, telephone and cable providers to halt services on the property you have vacated.
 Before cancelling the service though, make sure you ask about termination and reconnection charges.

-For victims of natural disasters such as earthquakes, floods and tornadoes, there are federal income tax deductions that may be able to offset some of the financial loss.
+For victims of natural disasters such as earthquakes, floods and tornadoes, there are federal income tax deductions to offset some of the financial loss, but only if it is officially declared a Federal disaster.

 Casualty losses are deducted on